Design and development

 What products can extrusion make?

 We can produce custom plastic extrusions in a variety of colours, shapes and sizes.
-Some of our best selling shelf talkers are made using extrusion, as well as poster grippers and supergrip display holders
+Some of our best selling shelf talkers are made this way, as well as poster grippers and supergrip display holders

 Vacuum forming is a process that involves shaping plastic with heat to your desired shape.
 We are able to offer bulk orders as well as individual pieces.